Today’s the day: the dreaded sequester is finally upon us.

 3. Obama simply ignores the bill requiring sequestration.
 Technically it’s against the law.
 But he’s the president: who’s going to force him to sign?

 Other possible courses of action do exist, but these four are the most likely.
-Lawmakers on both sides of the aisle don’t seem in the mood to compromise.
+Lawmakers on both sides of the isle don’t seem in the mood to compromise.
 But in politics, you never know.